woshihehao/activity-recognition-with-sensor-data/README.md

 # UCI-HAR-lstm
-Activity recognition using an LSTM RNN on accelerometer and gyroscopic data recorded with a smartphone
+Human Activity Recognition (HAR) using an LSTM RNN on accelerometer and gyroscopic data recorded with a smartphone